Hvozd (Rakovník District): Etymology

-The word hvozd means 'forest'.
+The word hvozd means 'forest' in Czech.
 The village was founded on the site of a forest or near a forest.

 Geography

 Hvozd is located about 6 km south of Rakovník and 45 km west of Prague.
 It lies in the Plasy Uplands.
 The highest point is the hill Nad Kostelem at 537 m above sea level.

 History

 The first written mention of Hvozd is from 1352.

 Transport

 There are no railways or major roads passing through the municipality.